Jane Fallon is the multi-award winning television producer behind shows such as This Life, Teachers and 20 Things to Do before You're 30.

 Massimo Fenati was born in Genoa, Italy in 1969.
 He spent his childhood reading comics and illustrated books.
 During his university years he experimented with short illustrated stores and published some of his work in Italian comics magazines.
 After completing his MA in Architecture, in 1995 he moved to London and started his career as a product designer and later set up his own studio.
 He is now designing products and furniture for international clients including Nokia, Driade, Cappellini, Flos, Alessi, Crabtree & Evelyn, Lapalma, Fiam Italia and more.http://www.massimofenati.com/http://massimofenati.wordpress.com/http://sewnanddrawn.wordpress.com/

 Jaine Fenn studied Linguistics and Astronomy at university before embarking on a career as an IT consultant.
 She is the author of the Hidden Empire books PRINCIPLES OF ANGELS, CONSORTS OF HEAVEN, GUARDIANS OF PARADISE, BRINGER OF LIGHT and QUEEN OF NOWHERE.
 She lives with her husband in Hampshire.You can learn more at www.jainefenn.co.uk, or by following @jainefenn on twitter.

-Author, ex-pat expert, wife, mother of three, and dreamer turned doer.
-Liz was born in Massachusetts, but fell in love with an Englishman and now happily resides in Cornwall with her husband and three children.
-Author of novels The Cornish House, A Cornish Affair, A Cornish Stranger and Under A Cornish Sky.Find out more at www.lizfenwick.com or follow her on Twitter @liz_fenwick
+Liz Fenwick, award-winning author, ex-pat expert, wife, mother of three, and dreamer turned doer, was born in Massachusetts, and at the age of twenty-six moved to London where she fell in love with an Englishman.
+After nine international moves, she now spends her time in Cornwall with her husband and her mad cat, writing stories inspired by the beautiful Duchy.Find out more at www.lizfenwick.com or follow her on Twitter @liz_fenwick